Enhancing Multi-Label Emotion Analysis and Corresponding Intensities for Ethiopian Languages: Experiment Setup

-Using the aforementioned language models, we evaluate the following emotion tasks: 1) multi-label emotion classification (zero-shot from LLMs), 2) emotion intensity prediction, and 3) multi-label emotion classification in cross-lingual Settings.
-For evaluation metrics, we used the Macro-F1 score (averaged across emotions) for multi-label emotion classification, and for intensity classification, we used the Pearson correlation between predicted and actual intensity values.
+Based on the multi-label task evaluations from previous similar works \cite{mohammad-etal-2018-semeval,muhammad-etal-2025-semeval} and for a highly imbalanced data, we used the Macro-F1 score that takes the average of individual emotion F1 scores.
+For intensity prediction, we used the Pearson correlation coefficient (\textit{r}) \cite{schober2018correlation} between predicted and true intensity values.